 Dr. Thomas McElrath, MD is an obstetrics & gynecology specialist in Boston, MA.
 He graduated from Harvard Medical School and specializes in obstetrics & gynecology and maternal-fetal medicine.
 He is PI on the LIFECODES birth cohort run by the Maternal-Fetal Medicine Division of Brigham and Women’s Hospital, which is one of the largest prospectively collected biobanks for human pregnancy in North America.
 Dr. McElrath researches the development of biomarkers to predict adverse pregnancy outcomes, as well as the association between environmental exposures and pregnancy complications.

-After earning his undergraduate degree in Chemical Engineering from the University of South Carolina, David Easson went on to complete a PhD and a post-doc in Biochemical Engineering at MIT.
-While at MIT, David cofounded Alpha-Beta technology, a biopharmaceutical company that went public in 1992.
-From 1999 to today, Dr. Easson has worked at several large biotech firms as well as two respected research universities (Tufts and WPI).
+After earning his undergraduate degree in Chemical Engineering from the University of South Carolina, David Easson went on to complete an ScD and a post-doc in Biochemical Engineering at MIT.
+While at MIT, David co-founded Alpha-Beta Technology, a biopharmaceutical company that went public in 1992.
+From 1999 to today, Dr. Easson has worked at several large biotech firms as well as a research university (WPI).
 David is currently the Chief Manufacturing Officer at Solarea Bio in Cambridge, MA and a member of ZEA's Science Advisory Board.